Complete escape from localization on a hierarchical lattice: A Koch fractal with all states extended: Transmission Characteristics

 where, the advanced self-energy $\Sigma^{adv}_{1(2)}(E)$ and the retarded self-energy $\Sigma^{ret}_{1(2)}(E)$ are Hermitian conjugates of each other.
 Eq.~\eqref{coupling} therefore, can then be written as,

 The expression for the transmission coefficient between the first and second lead, as a function of the system-lead coupling, can be written as~\cite{supriya},

 The transmission coefficient as a function of energy for a Koch fractal of 1025 sites is displayed in panels (d), (e), and (f) in Fig.~\ref{dos}.
 Away from the resonance condition, $T(E)$ exhibits a rugged landscape, occasionally hitting the value unity (or close to unity), and remaining low or even becoming zero at energies at which either one encounters localized states or no states at all.
 The central panel (e) corresponds to the resonance condition, viz, $x^2+y^2=t^2$ and $\Phi=\Phi_0/4$, and shows that the entire fractal is completely transparent to an incoming electron with {\it any energy} within $E=-2$ and $E=2$.

-This is in exact correspondence with the absolutely continuous AVDOS shown in panel (b) in the same figure.
+To evaluate the transmission coefficient numerically, one has to take a reasonable size of the KF lattice (the 1025 site long chain taken here seems enough for the purpose) and set the imaginary part of energy $E$ while evaluating the Green's functions~\cite{supriya} to a low value (the imaginary part in energy is needed to lift the poles of the Green's function off the real axis, and should tend to zero).
+For numerics, we choose the imaginary part in energy as $10^{-6}$.
+The result is in exact correspondence with the absolutely continuous AVDOS shown in panel (b) in the same figure.
 In fact, all the transmission spectra shown, are in exact correspondence with the AVDOS diagrams, as they should be.

-It may be mentioned that the minor dip in the middle of the transmission profile in (e) is just a finite size effect and the dip disappears completely if one increases the system size.
+The perfect transmission under the resonance condition is not unexpected.
+For example, in the extreme case of $y=0$, the resonance condition boils down to $x=t$, and one has a perfectly periodic one-dimensional lattice for which the density of states is the red curve in Fig.~\ref{band}.
+The transmission should be perfect.
+Addition of $y$, and imposing the resonance condition changes the profile of the AVDOS, but the absolute continuity of the spectrum is not affected.
+Therefore, we still expect a perfect transmission, and that is precisely what we see here.